-- (2) 'equity' means ownership interest in an undertaking, represented by the shares or other forms of participation in the capital of the qualifying portfolio undertaking issued to its investors; - 'quasi-equity' means any type of financing instrument where the return on the instrument is linked to the profit or loss of the qualifying portfolio undertaking and where the repayment of the instrument in the event of default is not fully secured; - (3a) "Real asset" means a physical or tangible assets that havehas value, due to theirits substance and properties, and provides predictable returns.
-Such real assets could indicatively include social infrastucture and/or other assets that provide social benefit, such as education, counselling, research and development. - (4) 'financial undertaking' means any of the following: - (a) a credit institution as defined in point (1) of Article 4 (1) of Regulation EU No 575/2013 of the European Parliament and of the Council10; - (b) an investment firm as defined in Article 4 (1) (1) of Directive EC [new MiFID]; - (c) an insurance undertaking as defined in point (1) of Article 13 of Directive 2009/138/EC of the European Parliament and of the Council11: - (d) a financial holding company as defined in point (20) of Article 4 of of Regulation EU No 575/2013; - (e) a mixed-activity holding company as defined in point (22) of Article 4 of Directive 2006/48/EC; - (f) a management company as defined in point (b) of Article 2(1) of Directive 2009/65/EC; - (g) an AIFM as defined in Article 4(1)(b) of Directive 2011/61/EU.
+- (2) 'equity' means ownership interest in an undertaking, represented by the shares or other forms of participation in the capital of the qualifying portfolio undertaking issued to its investors; - (3) 'quasi-equity' means any type of financing instrument where the return on the instrument is linked to the profit or loss of the qualifying portfolio undertaking and where the repayment of the instrument in the event of default is not fully secured; - (3a) "Real asset" means physical or tangible assets that have value, due to their substance and properties.
+Real assets indicatively include assets such as infrastructure, real estate assets, vessels, equipment, machinery, aircraft or rolling stock. and provide predictable returns. - (4) 'financial undertaking' means any of the following: - (a) a credit institution as defined in point (1) of Article 4 (1) of Regulation EU No 575/2013 of the European Parliament and of the Council10; - (b) an investment firm as defined in Article 4 (1) (1) of Directive EC [new MiFID]; - (c) an insurance undertaking as defined in point (1) of Article 13 of Directive 2009/138/EC of the European Parliament and of the Council11; - (d) a financial holding company as defined in point (20) of Article 4 of of Regulation EU No 575/2013; - (e) a mixed-activity holding company as defined in point (22) of Article 4 of Directive 2006/48/EC;

+(f) a management company as defined in point (b) of Article 2(1) of Directive 2009/65/EC;

+(g) an AIFM as defined in Article 4(1)(b) of Directive 2011/61/EU.

-- (4a) (...) - (4aa) 'EU AIF' means EU AIF as defined in Article 4(1)(k) of Directive 2011/61/EU; - (4b) 'EU AIFM' means EU AIFM as defined in Article 4(1)(1) of Directive 2011/61/EU; - (5) 'competent authority of the ELTIF' means the competent authority of the home Member State of the EU AIF as defined in Article 4(1)(p) of Directive 2011/61/EU; - (6) 'ELTIF home Member State' means the Member State where the ELTIF is authorised. - (6a) 'competent authorities of the ELTIF manager" means the competent authority of the home Member State of the EU AIFM as defined in Article 4(1)(q) of Directive 2011/61/EU - (6b) 'securities lending' and 'securities borrowing' mean any transaction in which a counterparty transfers securities subject to a commitment that the borrower will return equivalent securities at some future date or when requested to do so by the transferor, that transaction being considered as securities lending for the counterparty transferring the securities and being considered as securities borrowing for the counterparty to which they are transferred; - (6c) 'repurchase transaction' means a transaction as defined in point (83) of Article 4 of Regulation (EU) No 575/2013; - (6d) 'ELTIF manager' means the authorised EU AIFM approved to manage an ELTIF or the internally managed ELTIF where the legal form of the ELTIF permits an internal management and where no external AIFM has been appointed.
+- (4a) (...) - (4aa) 'EU AIF' means EU AIF as defined in Article 4(1)(k) of Directive 2011/61/EU;

+- (4b) 'EU AIFM' means EU AIFM as defined in Article 4(1)(l) of Directive 2011/61/EU; - (5) 'competent authority of the ELTIF' means the competent authority of the home MemberState of the EU AIF as defined in Article 4(1)(p) of Directive 2011/61/EU; - (6) 'ELTIF home Member State' means the Member State where the ELTIF is authorised. - (6a) 'competent authorities of the ELTIF manager' means the competent authority of the home Member State of the EU AIFM as defined in in Article 4(1)(q) of Directive 2011/61/EU - (6b) 'securities lending' and 'securities borrowing' mean any transaction in which a counterparty transfers securities subject to a commitment that the borrower will return equivalent securities at some future date or when requested to do so by the transferor, that transaction being considered as securities lending for the counterparty transferring the securities and being considered as securities borrowing for the counterparty to which they are transferred; - (6c) 'repurchase transaction' means a transaction as defined in point (83) of Article 4 of Regulation (EU) No 575/2013;

+(6d)'ELTIF manager' means the authorised EU AIFM approved to manage an ELTIF or the internally managed ELTIF where the legal form of the ELTIF permits an internal management and where no external AIFM has been appointed.

-Authorisation and use of designation
+Article 3 Authorisation and use of designation

 - 1. Only EU AIFs shall be eligible for authorisation as an ELTIF. - 2.
-An ELTIF may be marketed in the Union only if it has been authorised in accordance with this Regulation and the relevant AIF is consequently treated as an ELTIF. - The authorisation as an ELTIF shall be valid for all Member States.
+An ELTIF may be marketed in the Union only if it has been authorised in accordance with this Regulation and the relevant AIF is consequently treated as an ELTIF.

+The authorisation as an ELTIF shall be valid for all Member States.